Published: 23 Dec 2025 | Reading Time: 5 min read

 Moreover, as test architects begin to incorporate AI into the testing phase of development, software will be tested for edge cases, stress conditions, and performance metrics more effectively.
 With AI/ML engineering playing a larger role in software testing, we will see more comprehensive and automated testing frameworks.

-As NLP models such as GPT-4 become more refinied, they will certainly help to narrow the chasm between technical and non-technical stakeholders.
+As NLP models such as GPT-4 become more refined, they will certainly help to narrow the chasm between technical and non-technical stakeholders.
 In the future, developers may interact with code and software systems through natural language, making it significantly easier for product managers, designers, and even customers to provide feedback/input and request relevant project updates.

 Within a matter of years, prompt engineers will be key players in fine-tuning AI models to better comprehend and interpret human language, which will be especially useful for translating business requirements into technical specifications, while drastically reducing the development cycle time and improving interaction between technical and non-technical teams.